jstrait/wavefile/README.markdown

 * `Info.duration` now returns a `Duration` object, instead of a hash.
 * `Info.sample_count` has been renamed `sample_frame_count`.
 * Some constants in the `WaveFile` module have changed.
-(In general, you should probably treat these as internal to this gem and not use them in your own program).
+(In general, you should treat these as internal to this gem and not use them in your own program).

 # Compatibility